rustbase/rustbase/README.md

 ### A noSQL key-value database cross-platform program written in [Rust](https://www.rust-lang.org/)

-##### Rustbase is open source, lightweight, modern and fast NoSQL database, using DustData as the storage engine.
+<font size="2" >Rustbase is open source, lightweight, modern and fast NoSQL database, using DustData as the storage engine.</font>

 <br />